phtb233/solvable-games/README.md

 #Solvable Games

 Features some examples of puzzles solved by the selection monad in Haskell.
-Most of the sequentially solved puzzles are Sudoku variations.
+All of the sequentially solved puzzles are Sudoku variations.
 Solved in parallel:
   * Sudoku
   * Connect 3 / Connect 4